google/zetasql/docs/query-syntax.md

 When evaluating the results for a particular grouping set, expressions that are not in the grouping set are aggregated and produce a `NULL` placeholder.

+You can filter results by specific groupable items.
+To learn more, see the [`GROUPING` function][grouping-function]

 **Examples**